Music success doesn’t come easy, but the truth is we often get in our own way – don’t fall prey to these music career killers!

-Music Career Killers: #1 Not working on your music every day
+Music Career Killer #1: Not working on your music every day

 You can spend your whole life learning music marketing and still fail if you don’t have great music to promote, but you can suck at marketing and still do well if your music is on point.
 The ideal, though, is to find that perfect balance between marketing and music creation.
-Commit to working on your music skills for an hour a day, and do your music marketing in any additional time that you can spare.
-It can help to make this into a little game, so every once in a while go back three months in time on your YouTube channel and see the kinds of songs you were writing then.
+Commit to working on your music skills for at least one hour a day and commit to one marketing a day as well.
+It can help to make this into a little game, so every once in a while go back a year in time on your YouTube channel and see the kinds of songs you were writing then.
 Over that time period, you can really start to notice an improvement if you work on your music and songwriting daily.

-So many musicians drop the ball at this stage: they produce great music, but then feel bad and don’t ask people to take the next step to buy something.
+So many musicians drop the ball when it comes to monetizing their music and brand: they produce great music, but don’t feel confident and don’t ask people to take the next step to purchase something.
 Or they do try and sell, but because they don’t feel comfortable, they get nervous and do a poor job of it.
-So if you don’t currently have anything for sale on your website, then don’t do anything else until you do.
-It can be as simple as a $5 per month subscription to get a song of the week delivered to their inbox.
+So if you don’t currently have anything for sale on your website, then stop everything else you’re doing until that’s remedied.
+It can be as simple as a $1 per month subscription to get a song of the week delivered to your inbox.

-Music Career Killers: #8 Not taking at least one marketing action everyday
+Music Career Killer #3: Not taking at least one marketing action everyday

 One of the biggest challenges that faces the modern DIY musician is consistency, because things will come up in your life that seem more fun or more important than working on your marketing.